 - a.
 Caused, attempted to cause, or threatened to cause physical injury to another person, except in self-defense. - b.
 Possessed, sold or furnished any weapons or other dangerous objects. - c.
-Possessed, used, sold, or furnished drugs, intoxicants or alcohol. - d.
-Committed or attempted to commit robbery or extortion. - e.
-Caused or attempted damage to school property - f.
-Possession and use of any products containing tobacco or nicotine products. - g.
-Possessed, sold or furnished any drug paraphernalia. - h.
-Disrupted school activities or willfully defied authority of school personnel engaged in the performance of their duties. - i.
-Committed an obscene act or engaged in habitual profanity or vulgarity - j.
-Committed or attempted to commit a sexual assault. - k.
-A pupil may be suspended or expelled for any of the acts summarized in a. through j. which are school related, that occur at any time, including, but not limited to any of the following: - 1.
+Unlawfully Possessed, used, sold, or furnished drugs, intoxicants or alcohol. - Unlawfully offered, arranged, or negotiated to sell a controlled substance, an Alcoholic beverage, or an intoxicant of any kind, and either sold, delivered, or otherwise furnished, to a person another liquid, substance, or material and presented it as a controlled substance, alcoholic beverage or intoxicant. - e.
+Committed or attempted to commit robbery or extortion. - f.
+Cause or attempted to cause damage to school property. - g.
+Stole or attempted to steal school property or private property. - h.
+Possessed and use of any products containing tobacco or nicotine products. - 1.
+Committed an obscene act or engaged in habitual profanity or vulgarity - J. Possessed, sold or furnished any drug paraphernalia. - k.
+Disrupted school activities or willfully defied authority of school personnel engaged in the performance of their duties. - I. Knowingly received stolen school property or private property. - m.
+Possessed an imitation firearm. - n.
+Committed or attempted to commit a sexual assault. - o.
+Harassed, threatened, or intimidated a pupil who is a witness in a school disciplinary proceeding.

+- p.
+Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - q.
+Engaged in or attempted to engage in hazing. - r.
+Engaged in bullying. - s.
+A pupil may be suspended or expelled for any of the acts summarized in a through r. which are school related, that occur at any time, including, but not limited to any of the following. - 1.
 While on school grounds - 2.
 While going to or coming from school - 3.
 During the lunch period whether on or off the campus - 4.
-During or while going to or coming from a school sponsored activity. - 8.
+During or while going to or coming from a school-sponsored activity. - 8.
 If transportation for a sick or injured student is required, the unit member shall notify the site administrator for appropriate action.
 If the site administrator is not available, the designee of the administrator will be notified.
-Students who are sick or injured and who continue to pose a threat to themselves or others or who will disrupt the educational

-- process will not be returned to the classroom on the same day that they are sent to the site administrator or nurse. - 9.
-The District shall provide every classroom used for instruction with a functioning electronic signaling device to enable communication to the site administrator of the need for immediate assistance, and will repair any such non-functioning electronic signaling device within a reasonable time after written notice from the unit member. - 10.
+Students who are sick or injured and who continue to pose a threat to themselves or others or who will disrupt the educational process will not be returned to the classroom on the same day that they are sent to the site administrator or nurse. - 9.
+The District shall provide every classroom used for instruction with a functioning electronic signaling device to enable communication to the site administrator of the need for immediate assistance and will repair any such non-functioning electronic signaling device within a reasonable time after written notice from the unit member. - 10.
 During working hours, the room designated as a Faculty Lounge at each site shall not be used on a regularly scheduled basis for anything other than a faculty rest/lunch area. - 11.
 When a unit member's classroom is to be used by individuals who are not employees or students, the site administrator or designee shall notify when possible the unit member in advance so that the unit member may take steps to protect personal property.